Appearance

 Your mTLS certificate and your signature certificate for signing PCI DSS requests must have different private keys.

-Here is the command to run for your Sandbox, please keep in mind you'll have to do the same for your Production environment.
+Here is the command to run for your Sandbox environment.
+Keep in mind you'll need to repeat this process for your Production environment.

 Security – Protect your private key